Art Department - Spring 2026 - Digital Art - Ronaldo Kiel

 Substance Painter will import Maya Materials (Shaders) as Texture Sets.
 I recommend that you use only one Material in Maya to simplify the process.

-The vertex color from Maya will become color IDs during the baking and the model parts can be used to isolate into geometry masks to help on the texture creation.
+The the model parts (like the head, arms, and clothing itens) can be used as geometry masks to help on the texture creation.

 The layer system in Substance Painter looks very similar to Photoshop but it has much more functionality and it is more complex to work with.